Preetamk97/CPP-Notes/48_Revisiting-Pointers-new-&-delete-Keywords.md

     //new keyword
     //************
-    // In C++, the new keyword is used to dynamically allocate memory from the heap (also known as the free store). int* p = new int(40);  //Here we are performing both (int x=40; & int *p = &x;) lines of code in one line of code.
-Creating a block for storing an int value in the heap memory --> storing value 40 --> stroring the address of this block inside a int-pointer variable p. cout<<"The value at address stored inside p is "<<*p<<endl;
+    // In C++, the new keyword is used to dynamically allocate memory from the heap (also known as the free store). int *p = new int(40);  //Here we are performing both (int x=40; & int *p = &x;) lines of code in one line of code.
+Creating a block for storing an int value in the heap memory --> storing value 40 --> storring the address of this block inside a int-pointer variable p. cout<<"The value at address stored inside p is "<<*p<<endl;

-    float* q = new float(40.87);  //Storing the address if float(40) inside pointer variable q. cout<<"The value at address stored inside q is "<<*q<<endl;
+    float *q = new float(40.87);  //Storing the address if float(40) inside pointer variable q. cout<<"The value at address stored inside q is "<<*q<<endl;

-    int* arr = new int[3];  //Creating an array of 3 integers dynamically and storing its address inside pointer variable 'arr'
+    int *arr = new int[3];  //Creating an array of 3 integers dynamically and storing its address inside pointer variable 'arr'

     //Storing values inside the dynamically created array. arr[0]=10;